zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

     <h3>Featured Artist: <span data-bind="text: featuredArtistName"></span></h3>

-The **featuredArtistAlbums** and **topSellingAlbums** properties of the view model are both set to [Kendo DataSources](http://demos.telerik.com/kendo-ui/web/datasource/index.html) that will pull remote data from our WCF Data Service.
+The **featuredArtistAlbums** and **topSellingAlbums** properties of the view model are both set to [Kendo UI DataSources](http://demos.telerik.com/kendo-ui/web/datasource/index.html) that will pull remote data from our WCF Data Service.
 In the case of the featuredArtistAlbums data source, there is additional code specified that enabled server-side filtering by artist name.
 This is using OData.

 ## Image Rotator (with a custom binding)

 The final item we need to add to the main page is an image rotator.
-Kendo does not actually provide an image rotator widget.
+Kendo UI does not actually provide an image rotator widget.
-However, the Kendo MVVM bindings are expendable, and so we will write our own custom binding to handle this.
+However, the Kendo UI MVVM bindings are expendable, and so we will write our own custom binding to handle this.

 ### Define the custom MVVM Binder